 Time to determine who the Best Supporting Actor Oscar Again, in trying to determine the best of the best, I have decided to only focus on the men who actually won an Academy Award for Best Supporting Actor.
 So it doesn’t matter if you think Robert De Niro was robbed for Silver Linings Playbook–that debate is for another day.
 As the decade goes on and new winners are announced, I’ll update the rankings so we can continue to judge.
 That is, after all, what the internet is for, right?

-Mark Rylance is a stage actor with a reputation for taking his craft seriously and shying away from publicity–which is perhaps why until 2015 his film credits were few and far between.
-He was mostly absent from the Oscar press tour and wasn’t even seen as a lock for a nomination, yet in one of the biggest upsets in recent memory he took Oscar home.
-What is particularly sad is that there really isn’t anything to his role in Bridge of Spies.
-Rylance plays Rudolf Abel, a man imprisoned for being a Soviet Spy who is a pawn in a prisoner transfer during the Cold War.
+Rylance was mostly absent during award season and wasn’t even a lock for a nomination, so his win is one of the biggest upsets in recent memory.
+Unfortunately, there isn’t much to his role as an imprisoned Soviet Spy.
 Rylance is barely in the movie.
-It’s strictly a Tom Hanks vehicle, making Rylance almost incidental.
-He’s absent for long stretches and you don’t really miss him when he’s gone.
-Usually when an actor wins an Oscar for a short performance they at least get a character-defining moment.
-Beatrice Straight delivered a master class in acting when her husband revealed his infidelity in Network.
-Anthony Hopkins oozed so much menace in The Silence of the Lambs that people forget he had less than 20 minutes of screentime.
+Usually, when an actor wins for a short performance they at least get a big moment–like Beatrice Straight reacting to her husband’s infidelity in Network or Anthony Hopkins oozing menace in The Silence of the Lambs.
 There’s none of that here.
-To be fair, Rylance gives an exceptionally lived-in performance, but watching Abel scratch at his ear and walk about heavily is not exactly compelling cinema.
+To be fair, Rylance gives an exceptionally lived-in performance, but watching Abel scratch at his ear is not exactly compelling cinema.
 He’s a great understated actor but there’s not enough here to merit an Oscar.